 Therapy is a space in which you, all parts of you, are welcome and worthy.
 It is a unique, often indescribable place where you get to use it however you prefer and for whatever you need.
 Sometimes therapy is where your needs are discovered for the first time ever.
 It is a different experience for everyone, after all everyone is different regarding who they are and what they are bringing in with them.

 There are many reasons someone may consider attending therapy, and oftentimes there isn’t just one reason.
-Some items that might bring someone to therapy, in no particular order, include:
+Some items that might bring someone in, in no particular order, include:

 - Past or recent trauma